Tinkerforge/doc/en/source/Tutorials/Tutorial_RED_Brick/Tutorial.rst

 TODO Image RED Brick

-After you have installed the necessary software on your PC, you can test the RED Brick.
+After you have installed the necessary software, you can test the RED Brick.
 At first you need to put a micro SD card with an :ref:`RED Brick software image <red_brick_images>` in the micro SD card slot of the Brick.
-It is located on the bottom side.
-A `micro SD card with a pre-installed image <TODO>`__ can be found in our shop.
+It is located on the bottom side
+(a `micro SD card with a pre-installed image <TODO>`__ can be found in our shop).
 After that, you can connect the RED Brick with a mini USB cable to your PC.

 TODO Image RED Brick connected with mini USB cable